← Back to research

 Aider

-Aider is an open-source AI pair programming tool with 40K+ GitHub stars that runs in your terminal, supporting 75+ LLM providers with automatic git integration.
+Aider is an open-source AI pair programming tool with 46K+ GitHub stars that runs in your terminal, supporting 75+ LLM providers with automatic git integration — now in maintenance mode, with no feature release since August 2025.

 Key takeaways

-• Model-agnostic with 75+ providers — works with Claude, GPT, DeepSeek, Gemini, and local models
+• Model-agnostic with 75+ providers — works with Claude, GPT, DeepSeek, Gemini, and local models, though official model recommendations are now stale

 • Automatic git integration — commits changes with sensible messages, making AI changes easy to track and undo